abhinavgahoi/Brain-Tumor-Detection-UNET/README.md

   3. Connect to resources
   4. Open Kaggle and generate a new API token , a json file will be downloaded.
   5. Run the code and upload the json file.
-  6. Congrats for a successful build.... 👍
+  6. Congrats to successful run.... 👍
 ```